 Time: 1-1.5 hours

 Difficulty: Easy.
-Though persistence is required for the persistent uphill.
+Though persistence is required for the steady uphill.
 There are roots to navigate and a few steeper sections with steps over big boulders and fallen trees.
 Toddlers and young children may need help for these, but will appreciate the challenge.

 Distance: 1.7km (round trip)